graup/manyideas/README.md

 I'm currently working on improving the code for easier reuse by others.
 This includes:

-- Refactoring of the pilot-study Flask code to be usable by other surveys
+- Refactoring of the custom survey interface Flask code to be usable by other surveys
 - Refactoring the context specific contents so that the app can be redeployed easily in other contexts
 - Improving documentation